Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Not utilizing IG Stories: Stories are a powerful tool for capturing attention and engaging followers.
 Use them to share company news, promote products, and run quizzes, polls and surveys.
 Stories are also great for “behind-the-scenes” glimpses, employee interviews and customer testimonials, all of which add the authenticity that millennials value.

 • Winging it: Like any other marketing vehicle, Instagram requires a strategy and focused effort to achieve specific goals.
 A “seat of the pants” approach will be evident to users and can hurt your brand.
 Be prepared with an on-brand visual and written style, brand hashtags, brand differentiators, relevant content, and unique selling points for your company and products.
-Know what you want to accomplish and track your progress.
-Use data analytics to tweak content so it performs better.

-• Broadcasting instead of engaging: Instagram is a social platform; users expect interaction from the brands they follow — not a one-sided stream of content.
+• Broadcasting instead of engaging: Instagram is a social platform; millennials expect interaction from the brands they follow — not a one-sided stream of content.
 Instead of just pushing out posts, focus on responding to comments and engaging followers personally.
 Ignoring followers can cause them to lose interest and potentially move on to competitors.
 If you want users to engage with you, engage with them in return.

 • Spamming: Paying attention to your followers isn’t enough — your communication should offer genuine value.
-Empty or overly generic comments like “great photo!” or requests for follows don’t show real interest.
+Empty or overly generic comments like “great photo!” or requests for follows don’t show genuine interest.
 Instead, focus on thoughtful, meaningful comments that show you care about your followers, not just what they can do for you.

 • Posting inconsistently: Build a content calendar and maintain a steady posting schedule; this way, followers know what to expect.
 Aim for a consistent flow of content each week.
 If your social media manager goes on vacation, have pre-scheduled and pre-designed posts ready to prevent any gaps.
 A sudden drop in activity can make followers question your relevance or assume you’re no longer in business; such trepidations can lead them to unfollow you.

 • Being too salesy: Ronan Walsh, managing director at Digital Trawler, warned that overly salesy content is a huge turn-off for millennials.
 “Create content that informs, entertains or inspires your audience,” Walsh advised.
-“Customer stories, UGC, or tips related to your stuff set a foundation of trust and make your business into an entity rather than simply a product to buy.”
+“Customer stories, UGC or tips related to your stuff set a foundation of trust and make your business into an entity rather than simply a product to buy.”

 Bottom LineBottom line